microsoft/BuildTourHack/stories/2/211_Centennial.md

 * Visual Studio 2017 with the tools to develop applications for the Universal Windows Platform.
 Any edition of Visual Studio 2017 is supported, including the free [Visual Studio 2017 Community](https://www.visualstudio.com/vs/community/)

-* Go to the git repo at [https://github.com/Knowzy/KnowzyInternalApps](https://github.com/Knowzy/KnowzyInternalApps) and clone or download the content onto your local computer.
+* Go to the Git repo at [https://github.com/Knowzy/KnowzyInternalApps](https://github.com/Knowzy/KnowzyInternalApps) and clone or download the content onto your local computer.